The Spoils of War (Game of Thrones): Filming

 Shakman's first step in directing the battle was choosing to focus on a specific perspective, with Shakman choosing Jaime as the main point of view, noting "To see it from a traditional fighter like Jaime to see what happens when you introduce something like napalm or the atom bomb into battle and all of a sudden traditional fighting goes out the window."
 Shakman also noted that Tyrion was another important perspective for the battle, as he watches from afar, saying "We talked through every beat of what he was seeing, and then he imagined that in his mind and brought it to life.
 He's the human intermediary there to see the battle through."
 Shakman filmed Peter Dinklage as Tyrion about a mile from the battlefield, and most of his shots involved "staring at lots of different tennis balls" for eye line.
 Shakman drew inspiration for the direction of the sequence from Miguel Sapochnik, who directed the sixth season episode "Battle of the Bastards", and Neil Marshall, who directed the second season episode "Blackwater", as well as the battles in Apocalypse Now, Saving Private Ryan and Stagecoach.
 Shakman also revealed that he used the volcanic destruction of Pompeii as a reference, which led to the idea of some of the army being turned to ash.
+Costume designer Michele Clapton stated that the aftermath of the "Loot Train Attack", in which Dothraki warriors strip useful items and clothing from dead soldiers, was inspired by accounts from the Soviet invasion of Azerbaijan during the Russian Civil War and the subsequent "Week of Plunder".
+Clapton noted that combatants wore clothing taken from opposing forces, making it difficult to distinguish between Bolsheviks and Azerbaijani forces.